Zywave/booster/src/_areas/design-system/components/tooltips.md

 ### Keyboad-hover gesture

-When using a keyboard, users can \[tab] through page elements to select and complete actions.
+When using a keyboard, users can use \[tab] key to go through and select page elements.
 Tooltips appear when an element is in its keyboard focus state.

+### Tap gesture

+For mobile devices such as cellphones and tablets, mouse-hover and keyboard focus states are not accessible for users.
+Tooltips are activated by tapping on the page element, and tap again to deactivate Tooltips.

 - - -